 Women can have a tendency to get worked up over things.
 We can sometimes see situations as more urgent or important than they really are.
 And we worry too much.
 Our sons greatly appreciate it when we remain calm and let the little things go.

 Allow this difficult time to drive you to your knees in prayer and God will give you the strength and wisdom you need to homeschool and parent your son.

 Question: Do you have any other advice you would give for either parenting or homeschooling teenage boys?
-Have you successfully homeschooled a teenage son?
+Have you successfully homeschooled a teenage son or are you still in the trenches?
 Please leave a comment below.